rimkusaurimas/Crypto-web/README.md

 This is my debut website for Vilnius Coding School bootcamp final exam.

 PHP:
-Sign-up, sign-in, logout and newsletter form
+Sign-up, sign-in, logout and newsletter form.

 Vanilla JS:
 The crypto information preview widget area, "Learn more" button.